agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 ![dataspace-enrollment](dataspace-enrollment.png)

 1. The Client for Company1 initiates the enrollment process based on the Dataspace DID URL.
-It retrieves the DID Document, and parses it to determine the Self-description document endpoint.
-2. The Client for Company1 retrieves the Self-description document, and parses it to retrieve the Dataspace enrollment HTTP endpoint.
+It retrieves the DID Document, and parses it to retrieve Dataspace enrollment HTTP endpoint.
-3. The client needs access to the Company1 Private Key to sign a JWS.
-The client sends an HTTP request to the Dataspace Authority enrollement endpoint.
+2. The client needs access to the Company1 Private Key to sign a JWS.
+The client sends an HTTP request to the Dataspace Authority enrollment endpoint.
 The request is accepted for asynchronous processing.
-4. The DA uses the Distributed authorization sub-flow (see above) to authenticate the request...
+3. The DA authenticates the request...
-5. ... and retrieve credentials from Company1's Identity Hub.
+4. ... and retrieves credentials from Company1's Identity Hub.
-6. The DA authorizes the request by applying the Dataspace enrollment policy on the obtained Verifiable Credentials.
+5. The DA authorizes the request by applying the Dataspace enrollment policy on the obtained Verifiable Credentials.
-7. The DA stores membership information in its registry.
+6. The DA stores membership information in its registry.
 At the very least, this includes Company 1's DID URL.
-8. The DA issues and signs a membership Verifiable Credential as an X.509 Certificate.
+7. The DA issues and signs a membership Verifiable Credential as an X.509 Certificate.
-9. The DA stores the Certificate in its log, for audit and revocation.
-10. The DA sends the Verifiable Credential to Company1's Identity Hub for storage.
+8. The DA sends the Verifiable Credential to Company1's Identity Hub for storage.
 It uses the Identity Hub bearer token (from the Distributed authorization sub-flow) to authenticate the request.
-11. Company1's Identity Hub validates the bearer token and stores the membership Verifiable Credential.
+9. Company1's Identity Hub validates the bearer token and stores the membership Verifiable Credential.

 #### Data model